senchalabs/docs-i18n/guides/drawing_and_charting/README.md

 ## Axes

-In Sencha Touch 2.1 chart package, we provided a class {@link Ext.chart.axis.Axis} to represent all kinds of axes.
+In the Sencha Touch 2.1 Chart package we provide a class {@link Ext.chart.axis.Axis} to represent all kinds of axes.
-The axis object works differently according to the position you dock the axis.
-There are 4 types of docking:
+The axis object works differently according to the its docking position.
+There are four types of docking:

-- **Left/Right** - The axis will be vertical.
+- **Left/Right** - The axis is vertical.
-- **Top/Bottom** - The axis will be horizontal.
+- **Top/Bottom** - The axis is horizontal.
-- **Radial** - The axis will be placed radially inside a polar chart to identify current radius.
+- **Radial** - The axis is placed radially inside a polar chart to identify the current radius.
-- **Angular** - The axis will be placed outside against the boundary of the polar chart to identify current angle.
+- **Angular** - The axis is placed outside against the boundary of the polar chart to identify the current angle.

-Axes helps series to map data values into coordinates.
+Axes help series to map data values into coordinates.
 They are bound to the type of data that needs to be represented.
 There are axes for category information (`Ext.chart.axis.Category`) and for quantitative information (`Ext.chart.axis.Numeric`).
-The Time axis (`Ext.chart.axis.Time`) enables the rendering of information over a specific period of time and updating with smooth animations.
+The Time axis (`Ext.chart.axis.Time`) enables the rendering of information over a specific period of time and the updating with smooth animations.

 See the {@link Ext.chart.axis.Axis axis class documentation} for specific information about each axis.
 The series examples contained in subsequent sections of this guide provide axis configuration examples.

 You can enable grids to be attached to an axis object.
-Grids are placed perpendicular to the axis and drawn below any series.
-Grids can be styled by given a style object as the `grid` field of the axis config.
-By given the `grid` field a simple `true` value, it will draw the grid with default style.
+Grids are placed perpendicular to the axis and are drawn below the series.
+Grids can be styled by specifying a style object as the `grid` field of the axis config.
+By giving the `grid` field a `true` value, it will draw the grid with default style.
-Grid style receives two special fields `even` and `odd` to specify additional styles for even and odd grid.
+The grid style receives two special fields, `even` and `odd`, to specify additional styles for even and odd grids.
-You can also set `fillStyle` of a grid, it will render an fill between two grids.
+You can also set the `fillStyle` parameter of a grid, which will render a fill between two grids.

-The configuration shown previously produces minor ticks in the left axis for the line series, as shown in the following figure:
+For example, the following configuration produces minor ticks in the left axis for the line series:

     @example
     Ext.create("Ext.chart.Chart", {